 Starting seeds indoors can be a challenge.
 Maintaining a warm environment with sufficient humidity isn’t always easy.
-That’s when a mini indoor greenhouse garden is called for.
+That’s when a mini-indoor greenhouse garden is called for.
 Sure, you can purchase one from a variety of sources, but a DIY mini greenhouse is so much more fun and a worthwhile project in the dead of winter.
 Read on to learn how to make a mini greenhouse indoors.

 Mini Indoor Greenhouse Garden

 A mini greenhouse indoors is great at creating and maintaining the perfect microclimate for starting seeds before spring.
-This greenhouse garden for indoors can also be used to cultivate houseplants, force bubs, propagate succulents, or grow salad greens or herbs – anytime.
+This greenhouse garden for indoors can also be used to cultivate houseplants, force bubs, propagate succulents, or grow salad greens and herbs – anytime.

 There are lots of indoor greenhouse gardens for sale from elaborate Victorian era versions to simpler boxed sets.
 Or you can opt for a DIY project.
 Creating your own mini greenhouse can often be put together inexpensively to free from whatever items you have on hand.

 If you are handy or know someone who is, your indoor greenhouse can be made from wood and glass; but if you don’t think you are up to cutting, drilling, etc. these materials, we have some simple (literally anyone can do them) DIY mini greenhouse ideas here.

 - For those who want to make an indoor greenhouse garden on the cheap, try repurposing.
 A mini-indoor greenhouse can be created from cardboard egg containers, for example.
 Just fill each depression with soil or soilless mix, plant seeds, moisten and cover with plastic wrap.
 Voila, a super simple greenhouse.

 - Other simple DIY ideas involve using yogurt cups, clear salad containers, clear containers such as those a precooked chicken comes in, or really any clear plastic food container that can be covered.